craighillelson/on-call/README.md

 # Files
 * add_employee.py - add employee
 * add_pto.py - add pto for a given employee to pto.csv
-* create_schedule.py - find the specified number of start dates
 * list_employees.py - lists employees and the first shift that each is available for
 * list_pto.py - parses pto.csv and determines next availability
 * list_shifts.py - lists shifts assigned by employee
 * eligible_employees.py - determines employees eligible to work on-call shifts by comparing the list of shifts with employees' first eligible shift
-* prompt_user.py - prompt user for the number of weeks into the future they'd like to make the schedule for
+* prompt_user.py - prompts user to select next quarter or the quarter following as the starting quarter
 * pto.csv - stores pto data
 * remove_employee.py - lists employees and gives user the option to remove an employee
 * shifts.csv - stores on-call shift schedule